Germany women's national handball team

 The Germany women's national handball team is the national handball team of Germany.
 It is governed by the Deutscher Handball-Bund and takes part in international handball competitions.

+The team's greatest successes were winning the 1993 World Championship and finishing second at the 1994 European Women's Handball Championship.
+They also finished third at the World Championship in 1965, 1997 and 2007.

+During the years of Germany's division, the East German women's national handball team represented the German Democratic Republic in international matches and tournaments.

 Results

 For GDR East Germany team record, look here.